It’s time to get personal14 March 2017 | Steed Webzell

 The advent of 3D printing has set the industry’s imagination racing with regard to how far this innovative technology could actually push technological boundaries, particularly concerning personalisation.
-We all love choosing the colour scheme, upholstery, wheels and trims for our new car, so imagine how neat would it be if our local dealership could offer customised spoilers, consoles or dashboards?
+We all love choosing the colour scheme, upholstery, wheels and trims for our new cars, so how great would it be if your local dealership could offer customised spoilers, consoles or dashboards?

-Well, you won’t need to imagine for much longer, it seems.
-Ford says it is now testing the 3D printing of large-scale car parts for commercial use, with personalisation and light weighting in mind.
-Using a Stratasys Infinite Build 3D printer at its Research and Innovation Centre in Dearborn, USA, increasingly affordable parts, like spoilers, could benefit Ford’s business and its customers.
-Furthermore, printed parts can be lighter in weight than traditionally manufactured parts.
+You won’t need to imagine for much longer, it seems.
+Ford says it is now testing the 3D printing of large-scale car parts for commercial use, with personalisation and lightweighting in mind.
+Using a Stratasys Infinite Build 3D printer at its Research and Innovation Centre in Dearborn, Michigan, the OEM says it can make increasingly affordable parts, like spoilers, which will also weigh less than traditionally manufactured parts.

-Cycle times arguably remain the biggest challenge, although it has to be said that 3D printing rates are accelerating with robotic arms now being used to replace the canister when raw material runs out, allowing the printer to operate unattended for days at a time.
-So impatient car buyers wouldn’t have to wait too long for their personalised parts.
+Cycle times arguably remain the biggest challenge, although it has to be said that 3D printing rates are accelerating now that robotic arms are being used to replace the canister when raw material runs out, allowing the printer to operate unattended for days at a time.
+So, impatient car buyers wouldn’t have to wait too long for their personalised parts.

 Additionally, minus the constraints of mass-production processes, 3D-printed parts can be designed to function more efficiently; a vital attribute of performance components such as spoilers.

 So, if you fancy a tail like those on the Lamborghini Veneno, Porsche 911 GT3 or Subaru WRX STI, the manufacturing technology to facilitate such requests is seemingly just around the corner.
-In fact, why not let your imagination run wild as we enter the age of mass personalisation.
+Why not let your imagination run wild as we enter the age of mass personalisation?